 How about changing this completely with HR chatbots?

 Providing information to people that depend on you at the time they seek the information, at the speed they would expect, the intelligence that they would demand crisply.
 And make it all self-service.

 It’s possible now with a chatbot.
 An intelligent agent that does not take a break, learns from the interactions to build intelligence, is always available, and can provide any response to a query or lookup data for an authenticate inquiry crisply in a pinpoint fashion.

 All of this with conversational intelligence.
 AI bots are now mature enough to do so across the employee and candidate spectrum.
 No more searching through menus, reading through incomplete FAQs, browsing through documents to find the information you need in a hurry.

 No more enduring the old way.
-You can set up an all-new employee experience strategy with

 HR and tech teams have been feeding computers data for a couple of decades and now computers are really getting ready to serve us.